twhite96/labs-web/_posts/2024-08-26-loadouts-and-high-fives.md

 tags: [loadouts]
 date: 2024-08-26
 category: [DIY, Toolsday]
-pin: true
 ---

-> Affiliate links are at the bottom of the post in case you want to pick something up, at no extra cost to you.
-You can read my [affiliate disclosure](/affiliate-disclosure) if you're interested.
-{: .prompt-info }

 I love tools.
 There is no getting around that fact.
 When you're building a PC or adding roll out shelves to your server rack good tools are important.